dmbarbour/wikilon/docs/AwelonLang.md

         [small value](stow) => [small value]

 Stowage enables programmers to work semi-transparently with data larger than working memory.
 Unlike effectful persistence or virtual memory, stowage is friendly in context of parallelism and distribution, structure sharing, memoized computation, and backtracking.
 Stowage works nicely with [persistent data structures](https://en.wikipedia.org/wiki/Persistent_data_structure), especially structures that batch writes such as [LSM trees](https://en.wikipedia.org/wiki/Log-structured_merge-tree).

+*Note:* A variant of stowage may be used for binary data.

 ## Evaluation